-Issued share capital, as stipulated in the Company's Articles of Association, amounted to ISK 7,841 million (2012: ISK 7,841 million).
+Issued share capital, as stipulated in the Company's Articles of Association, amounted to ISK 7,841 million (2013: ISK 7,841 million).
 One vote is attached to each share of one ISK in the Company in addition to rights to receive dividends.
-All issued capital has been paid for.
+All issued capital has been paid in full.